inmanta/inmanta-core/docs/source/quickstart.rst

     implement DrupalStack using drupalStackImplementation

-On line 1 to 4 we define an entity which is the definition of a *concept* in the configuration model.
+On lines 1 to 4 we define an entity which is the definition of a *concept* in the configuration model.
 Entities behave as an interface to a partial configuration model that encapsulates parts of the configuration, in this case how to configure a LAMP stack.
-On line 2 and 3 typed attributes are defined which we can later on use in the implementation of an entity instance.
+On lines 2 and 3 typed attributes are defined which we can later on use in the implementation of an entity instance.

-Line 6 defines that stack_id is an identifying attribute for instances of the DrupalStack entity.
-This also means that all instances of DrupalStack need to have a unique stack_id attribute.
+Line 6 defines that *stack_id* is an identifying attribute for instances of the DrupalStack entity.
+This also means that all instances of DrupalStack need to have a unique *stack_id* attribute.

 On lines 8 and 9 we define a relation between a Host and our DrupalStack entity.
 This relation represents a double binding between these instances and it has a multiplicity.
-The first relations reads as following:
+The first relation reads as follows:

     * Each DrupalStack instance has exactly one ip::Host instance that is available in the webserver attribute.